ultra-sonic-28/basics/README.md

 * `FLASH`
     * Sets the video mode to "flashing", so the output from the computer is alternately shown on the screen in white on black and then reversed to black on white.
 * `CLEAR`
     * Zeroes all float, integer and strings variables.
+Zeroes all arrays.

 ##### Input / Output
 * `PRINT`